Do Fleas Live in Human Hair? Discover Flea Facts & Removal

 The larvae stage is particularly important because these developing fleas need to eat adult flea feces that falls from heavily infested pets.
 This “flea dirt” simply doesn’t accumulate on human heads the way it does around pet resting areas.

-Identifying Cat Fleas in Human Hair
+Identifying Fleas in Human Hair

 If you suspect you’ve found a flea in your hair, proper identification is crucial.
 Fleas are typically 1-3 mm long with reddish-brown coloring.
 They have a distinctive laterally flattened body that looks compressed from the sides.